 "In Iran, we don’t think about Blackness.
 At least, we pretend we don’t think about Blackness."

 She describes a context in which the silence about Blackness is interrupted by the encounter with Black people.
 “Blackness is a surprise!”
-Hoveyda notes the erasure of Black Iranians from the national consciousness means that when Black life is visible it is met with astonishment.
+Hoveyda notes the erasure of Black Iranians in the national consciousness means that when Black life is visible it is met with astonishment.

 Blackness in Iran need not startle.
-The history of trade across the Indian Ocean highlights distinct commercial and cosmopolitan networks between the Swahili Coast of East Africa and Persia.
+The history of the Indian Ocean trade highlights distinct commercial and cosmopolitan networks between the Swahili Coast of East Africa and Persia.
 The proximity between the Persian Gulf and the Horn of Africa made for rich and multiple connections.
 One of these was the slave trade, through which Persia imported enslaved persons from East Africa, the Arabian Peninsula, as well as the Caspian Sea and the Caucasus mountains.
 Priscillia explains that the multidirectional slave trade became focused on Africa in the nineteenth century due the changing conventions in Europe.

 Blackness in Iran need not startle.